Can you take your NHS pension — early?

 | 2008 Section | 65 |

 If you have service across multiple sections, each part has its own NPA.
-You can, for example, draw your 1995 Section benefits at 60 and leave your 2015 Scheme benefits to continue accruing until 67 — this is sometimes called "flexible drawdown" of multiple pots.
+You can, for example, draw your 1995 Section benefits at 60 and leave your 2015 Scheme benefits until a later age.
+NHS pensions are defined-benefit scheme benefits, so this is not the same thing as DC pension drawdown.

 The minimum age for voluntary early retirement is 55 (rising to 57 from 6 April 2028 for benefits not in payment at that date and not already subject to a protection).
 This floor applies to all sections.